Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 Heat exhaustion is when your body overheats.
-Heat exhaustion happens when you do intense physical activity in hot conditions without drinking enough liquids.
 Normally, the body has a cooling system that is controlled by the brain.
 The cooling system adjusts to hot conditions and lowers your body temperature by producing sweat.
 With heat exhaustion, the body's cooling system is not working well and results in an increased body temperature.

 What are the signs and symptoms of heat exhaustion?

 - Fast breathing or a fast heartbeat

 How is heat exhaustion diagnosed?

 Your healthcare provider will check your temperature.
 You may also need any of the following: